dzzh/RIBs-wiki/iOS-Tutorial-1.md

 ### Login Logic

-LoggedOutViewController calls to its listener, LoggedOutPresentableListener, to perform the business logic of login, passing in the names of player 1 and 2.
+The `LoggedOutViewController` calls to its listener, `LoggedOutPresentableListener`, to perform the business logic of login, passing in the names of player 1 and 2.

 Modify the `LoggedOutPresentableListener` protocol in the LoggedOutViewController.swift file to be the following: